WeirdConstructor/gtp-rs/README.md

 }
 ```

-# Future

-Currently I work on a GTP controller via tokio_process, as the dependency on tokio is quite heavy I
-would not like to burden this little crate with that.
-But what I could see is a GTP controller
-based on std::process which uses threads for communicating with the GTP engine in the background.

 # License

-This project is licensed under the GNU General Public License Version 3 or later.
+This project is licensed under the GNU General Public License Version 3 or
+later.

 ## Why GPL?